gamerhat18/online-exam-loopholes/README.md

 This method is tested under Linux and Windows.

-Dependencies:
+Requirements :

 - Ubuntu 17.04 and above
 - Windows 10 1803+

-- Download the latest OBS Studio (prefferably the Git version)
+- OBS Studio Latest (prefferably the Git version)